13Ruffles13/HackOrSnooze/README.md

 - Options:

-  1. Click on repository link to use application
+  1. Click on repository link to use application: https://13ruffles13.github.io/HackOrSnooze/
   2. App can be installed on desktop by cloning the repository and ran by a live server.

 - No NPM installations needed!